jamf/NetSUS/docs/README.md

 ## Still have Questions?

+* GitHub issues are the primary way for communicating about specific proposed changes to this project.

-There is a discussion board located on [JAMF Nation](https://jamfnation.jamfsoftware.com/viewProduct.html?id=180&view=discussions).
+* There is a discussion board located on [JAMF Nation](https://jamfnation.jamfsoftware.com/viewProduct.html?id=180&view=discussions).
 You are welcome to create an account and contribute to the discussion by asking questions, discussing bugs, or answering questions you may have knowledge about.